-The Department of Education, Skills and Employment engaged us to create a concept design for the National Credentials Platform.
-The National Credentials Platform will act as a secure library of a learner’s higher education achievements, enabling them to gather, display and share their Australian Qualifications Framework qualifications and credentials.
+The Department of Education, Skills and Employment (now part of the Department of Education) engaged us to create a concept design for a national micro-credentials platform.
+The national micro-credentials platform, later named the 'Microcred Seeker' is intended to act as a secure library of a learner’s higher education achievements, enabling them to gather, display and share their Australian Qualifications Framework qualifications and credentials.

 The Department had already completed an Alpha phase, which focused on user research with learners and employment seekers, employers, and tertiary education providers, to identify opportunities for the features, function, and layout of the National Credentials Platform.
 Our task during the Beta phase was to design the National Credentials Platform’s brand and platform prototype, ready for the Department to progress to the next stage of their project.

 We needed to design an online platform that offers a secure, central source to learners and employment seekers looking for easy access to a complete and comprehensive record of their credentials.
 A core consideration of the brand and user interface design was to ensure it was accessible and easy to navigate.

 Before we dived into any design thinking, we started by reviewing the extensive research reports from the Alpha phase.
 This gave us an in depth understanding of the thinking and research already conducted for the National Credentials Platform.

 We also defined a set of objectives to help guide us through the project:

 - Design a look and feel of the National Credentials Platform brand that aligns with what learners, education providers and employers want and need.

 - Use language that is tested with, and familiar to, learners/employment seekers.

 - Create a narrative around the purpose and value proposition of the National Credentials Platform.

 - Create communication materials that help the Department to clearly articulate what the National Credentials Platform is to key external stakeholders.